tjercus/WRKT-0410/README.md

 - feature: 'move training to another day'
 - feature: 'add training as 2nd training 2 a day'
 - fix handling of ADD_PLAN_EVT
-- load new plan afeter ADD_PLAN_EVT?
+- load new plan after ADD_PLAN_EVT?
 - button for 'compact view'
 - button for 'ultra compact view'
 - edit feature should open in a modal popup